Oakland, California: Vegetation

 The higher rainfall in the hills supports woods of oak, madrona, pine, fir and a few redwood groves in the wetter areas.
 Before being logged in the 19th century, some of the tallest redwood trees in California (used for navigation by ships entering the Golden Gate) may have stood in the Oakland Hills.
 One old stump 30 feet in diameter can be seen near Redwood Regional Park.
 Sunny, drier slopes are grassy or covered in scattered oaks and chaparral brush.
 Australian eucalyptus trees have been extensively planted in many areas, as they come from a similar climate.

 Demographics

-The 2020 United States Census reported Oakland had a population of 440,646.
+The 2020 United States census reported Oakland had a population of 440,646.
 The population density was 7898.30 PD/sqmi.

+Religion

+34.95% of people in Oakland are affiliated with a religion, in a total of 417 congregations.